Mathématique: Intergalactic Gate Bridge

 “Maybe an observation, instead.”
 Carter looks down at her plate.
 “You and Sheppard.”

 “Why would it bother us?”
-McKay whispers, his whole face aching.
+McKay asks, already understanding what she’s driving at.

-“Oh I don’t know,” Carter says, her face crumpling.
-She tries to hide it, wiping her nose on her sleeve, taking a swig of beer she can barely choke down.
+“Oh I don’t know.”
+Carter’s face crumples.
+She tries to hide it, wiping her nose on her sleeve, chewing a fry she can barely choke down.
 “Just thought it might.
 I— One time— One time I had someone—without having them at all, really.
 Can’t say I recommend it.”

 McKay’s throat closes.
 “I—” And yeah, that’s not happening.
 He takes a breath.
 Recenters.
 “Anyone who would let you go is a pile of garbage.”

-That surprises a laugh out of Carter, cutting straight through her tears, not sending them away, just coming like the slice of aircraft through rainstorm.
+That surprises a laugh out of Carter.
+Sharp and real and cutting through her tears like the slice of aircraft through rainstorm.

 “Your Pile of Trash,” McKay says, fighting down every emotion he has.
 “Jack O’Neill?”

 “I hate that everyone knows,” Carter whispers.
 “And he’s not a trash pile.
 He has competing priorities.
-Together, we made half the axle that kept the planet safe.”
+Together, we made half the axle that kept the planet safe.
+For a while.”

 “You’re in love with Sheppard?”
 Carter struggles to get the words out.